2018 Australian strawberry contamination: Government response

 On 15 September 2018, Queensland Premier Annastacia Palaszczuk announced a $100,000 reward for information leading to the arrest and conviction of anyone responsible for the sabotage.
 On 18 September, Palaszczuk announced a $1 million assistance package for the strawberry industry in the state, telling State Parliament that "This past week, Queensland has been the victim of an ugly, calculated and despicable crime."
 Also on 18 September, Premier of Western Australia Mark McGowan announced a $100,000 reward for information leading to a prosecution.

-The two largest food retailers in New Zealand, Woolworths NZ and Foodstuffs announced they would be removing Australian-grown strawberries from their shelves.
+The two largest food retailers in New Zealand, Woolworths and Foodstuffs announced they would be removing Australian-grown strawberries from their shelves.

 On 18 September 2018, Senator Bridget McKenzie, the Minister for Regional Services, issued a media statement, describing the contamination as "deliberate sabotage" and urging consumers to "exercise caution and cut up their fruit before consumption."

 Criticism of response

 As of 17 September 2018, a consumer-level food recall of any affected brands had yet to be issued.
 Instead, only a "trade recall" had been issued.
 Food Standards Australia New Zealand describes a trade recall as a recall "conducted when the food has not been sold directly to consumers.
 It involves recovery of the product from distribution centres and wholesalers".
 Professor Melissa Fitzgerald, a food safety expert at the University of Queensland, told the ABC she was "surprised" there had not been a consumer-level recall given the products had been sold to individual customers.
 The recall was not mentioned on supermarket or government food safety websites—something Professor Fitzgerald would have expected.
 Professor Fitzgerald said "I would expect people to go to the websites for information...People may be quite surprised not to find any information on the websites where they normally would."
 Professor Fitzgerald criticised the delay between the first incident on 9 September and the public warning on 12 September.

 Queensland Strawberry Industry Development Officer Jennifer Rowling accused "some authoritative spokespeople" of mishandling the response to the incident.
 She also criticised a "sometimes hysterical media" and accused them of costing agricultural businesses millions of dollars.
 Rowling insisted only three brands had been affected and said "All other reported cases have either been copycats or unsubstantiated claims."